jeffhuang4704/vulasset/DesignDoc.md

 ## Section 1: Overview

 The primary objective is to enhance the performance of the Vulnerability Page, issues we want to address are:
-- Load time optimization
+- slow page load time
-- Reducing memory consumption to mitigate potential out-of-memory errors in browsers.
+- out-of-memory errors in browsers

 Originally, the plan involved integrating memory reduction measures in both the Consul and Controller processes.
 However, after thorough exploration, we have not identified an optimal solution considering the deployment model and data synchronization.

 Consequently, this aspect will be excluded from the current release and is planned to be deferred to the subsequent version.
+This minimizes the system's scope and potential impacts.

 ## Section 2: Design